kirkrodrigues/yscope-docs/docs/index.md

 clp-ffi-java
 ^^^
 A Java library exposing an interface to CLP's core.
-It currently supports CLP's encoding, decoding, and query-generation logic as well as encoding CLP IR files.
+It currently supports CLP's encoding, decoding, and query-generation logic as well as serializing CLP IR files.
 :::

 ::::